 There are many pieces of advice people give you throughout your life and a lot of them are easier said than done.
 And guess what?
 Cleaning your equipment after every single use is one of those pieces of advice that sounds good.
 It’s definitely prudent and it’s definitely wise but most people cannot be bothered.

 They simply do not have the time especially if you are in a hurry.
-Because after you finish working on your projects at your garage, you have to get to work on time or maybe you need to spend time with your family.
-There’s just so many things requiring your attention.
+Because after you finish working on your projects at your garage, you have to get to work on time, or maybe you need to spend time with your family.
+There are just so many things requiring your attention.

 Before you know it, you simply do not have the time to adequately clean your stuff and this leads to their early breakdown.
 And then, before enough time passes, you have to replace them.